-RESULT WHAT THIS RESULT MEANS Monosomy 4 This means that there is a missing copy of chromosome 4.
+RESULT WHAT THIS RESULT MEANS Trisomy 5 This means that there is an extra copy of chromosome 5.
 This finding is not associated with a clinically described genetic syndrome.
-If an embryo with monosomy 4 were to be transferred, it is expected it would either not implant or result in early miscarriage.
-Trisomy 5 This means that there is an extra copy of chromosome 5.
-This finding is not associated with a clinically described genetic syndrome.
 If an embryo with trisomy 5 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Monosomy 5 This means that there is a missing copy of chromosome 5.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 5 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Trisomy 6 This means that there is an extra copy of chromosome 6.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with trisomy 6 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Monosomy 6 This means that there is a missing copy of chromosome 6.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 6 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Trisomy 7 This means that there is an extra copy of chromosome 7.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with trisomy 7 were to be transferred, it is expected it would either not implant or result in early miscarriage.
 Monosomy 7 This means that there is a missing copy of chromosome 7.
 This finding is not associated with a clinically described genetic syndrome.
 If an embryo with monosomy 7 were to be transferred, it is expected it would either not implant or result in early miscarriage.
+Trisomy 8 This means that there is an extra copy of chromosome 8.
+This finding is not associated with a clinically described genetic syndrome.
+If an embryo with trisomy 8 were to be transferred, it is expected it would either not implant or result in early miscarriage.
+Monosomy 8 This means that there is a missing copy of chromosome 8.
+This finding is not associated with a clinically described genetic syndrome.
+If an embryo with monosomy 8 were to be transferred, it is expected it would either not implant or result in early miscarriage.

-^{}Viable aneuploidies associated with genetic syndromes are marked by an asterisk
+^{}Viable aneuploidies associated with genetic syndromes are marked by an asterisk.